Who: To be eligible, participants may be at risk for prediabetes and type 2 diabetes if they answer yes to a few of the following questions:

 - My family background is African American, Hispanic/Latino, American Indian, Asian American, or Pacific Islander.

 - I had diabetes while I was pregnant (gestational diabetes), or I gave birth to a baby weighing 9 pounds or more.

 - I am physically active less than three times a week

 - This workshop is NOT for those with diabetes.

-What: The National Diabetes Prevention Program is an evidence-based lifestyle change program for preventing type 2 diabetes.
+What: The National Diabetes Prevention Program is designed to bring to communities evidence-based lifestyle change programs for preventing type 2 diabetes.
 It is based on the Diabetes Prevention Program research study led by the National Institutes of Health and supported by Centers for Disease Control and Prevention.

 Why: The lifestyle program shows that making modest behavior changes, such as improving food choices and increasing physical activity to at least 150 minutes per week, results in participants losing 5% to 7% of their body weight.
 These lifestyle changes reduced the risk of developing type 2 diabetes by 58% in people at high risk for diabetes.
 People with prediabetes are more likely to develop heart disease and stroke.